BZ-0/.github/profile/README.md

-# My intentions were serious.....
+# 👑 My intentions were serious... 👑

 📱 [Such Web Application for test]( https://webapp-idc-lc-conway24b.amvera.io) 📱 (works weekly) 📱 <br/>
 <sub>Published by Amvera in 25.05.2024...</sub>